 Some people argue that customer satisfaction is the new marketing.
 If your customers aren’t satisfied with a product or experience, they won’t be shy talking about it.
 And, a good – or bad – review can speak louder than a pricey advertisement.
 But how do you know if your customers are satisfied without asking for feedback?
 The CSAT survey has long been a method for collecting customer feedback so you can find out how they feel (before you discover their reviews).

 Five Questions to Ask in Your CSAT Surveys

-1. How would you rate the quality of your most recent service interaction?
+Question #1: How would you rate the quality of your most recent service interaction?

-For example, if you create a scale numbered 1-5, label what each end of the spectrum means.
+If you create a scale numbered 1-5, label what each end of the spectrum means.
 Your customer should know right away that 1 means “poor quality” and 5 means “excellent quality.”

-2. What was most memorable about this interaction?
+Question #2: What was most memorable about this interaction?

 This second question packs a punch because it reveals what really matters to your customers.
-You’ll find that some value speedy service over anything else.
+Some may value speedy service over anything else.
 Others may prefer the friendly and helpful service your agent delivers.
 The feedback you gather from this question will help you know how to measure success in your contact center and where your agents need more coaching.

 - swiftness of service